 “This science is a reflection of the mission of the University of Maryland School of Medicine — to take new treatments from bench to bedside, from the laboratory to patients, as quickly as possible.” --Dean E. Albert Reece

 The Center provides a focal point of interaction, information, leadership, and facilitation of stem cell research and regenerative medicine applications at the University of Maryland, with links to Johns Hopkins, Federal labs, and corporate researchers across the State of Maryland.
-To fulfill its mission with specificity, the Center has established a set of five scientific Working Groups for focused research, educational and clinical interactions.
+To fulfill its mission with specificity, the Center has established a set of four scientific Working Groups for focused research, educational and clinical interactions.
 The Center is also a founding member of the Maryland Stem Cell Consortium, which created a stem cell core facility to support and accelerate research in the field.